kosli-dev/cli/docs.merkely.com/content/client_reference/merkely_pipeline_artifact_report_evidence_generic.md

 ```
   -t, --artifact-type string   The type of the artifact related to the evidence.
 Options are [dir, file, docker].
-  -b, --build-url string       The url of CI pipeline that generated the evidence. (default "https://github.com/merkely-development/cli/actions/runs/1606157656")
+  -b, --build-url string       The url of CI pipeline that generated the evidence.
   -C, --compliant              Whether the evidence is compliant or not. (default true)
   -d, --description string     [optional] The evidence description.
   -e, --evidence-type string   The type of evidence being reported.